SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/Portswiggger-labs/Newbie-labs/Access-control.md

 * *  *

 ### Indirect Object Reference(IDOR)
  It is form of access control vulnerability that occurs when an application uses user-controlled input to control object.It is a form of vertical access control and can lead to vertical privilege escalation. e.g
-- Website GET url
+- Website parameter access to object

       https://insecure-website.com/customer_account?customer_number=132355